EconometricInstitute/feb22012-programming-website/data/week1/1-why-java.md

 An object is an instance of a class.
 From one class, several objects can be made.
 An object has instance variables that are specific to the internal state of that object.
 The classes non-static methods specify what methods can be performed on the object.

 Think for instance of dogs.
 Each dog has its own characteristics (i.e. states) and behaviors.
-If we would create a class `Dog` that repesents dogs, the states of a dog could for example be the dog's color, name, and breed.
+If we would create a class `Dog` that represents dogs, the states of a dog could for example be the dog's color, name, and breed.
 We could create methods for wagging the tail, barking, or eating to mimic a dog's behavior.

 </Solution>